Inner Sunset Crime Rate Trends — San Francisco

 The Inner Sunset is a residential neighborhood south of Golden Gate Park, organized around the cafes and restaurants at the intersection of Ninth Avenue and Irving Street.
 Its character is shaped by proximity to UCSF's Parnassus campus, family households in single-family homes, and the cool, foggy western weather of the city.

-Four categories moved in Inner Sunset this March — two one-month below-trend signals and two sustained multi-month structural shifts.
-The overall shape is broadly downward across property crime, with theft from vehicle and vandalism running below trend this month and burglary showing evidence of a longer-term decline.
+Four categories moved in Inner Sunset this April — two ran below trend for the month and two reflect structural, multi-month declines.
+The shape is broadly downward across property crime, with theft from vehicle and vandalism the sharpest single-month signals and burglary showing a deeper, sustained shift that has been building over the trailing year.

 Notable signals 2